St David's Park

 The department’s academic staff are all qualified nurses, although we also have a qualified doctors, pharmacists and paramedics in our specialist teams.
 The personal profiles of the academic staff are exceedingly varied in terms of clinical speciality, academic scholarship, management responsibility and research activity, giving a rich diversity to meet the needs of our educational programmes.
 Read more about our department

 The College offers high quality teaching and supervision to our students.
-Each student will have a personal tutor who holds the same professional registration that which the student is working towards.
+Each student will have an academic tutor who holds the same professional registration that which the student is working towards.
 Our lecturers with professional registrations remain clinically active in their field of expertise and most are involved in research or are authors of journals and books.This combination of academia and clinical presence ensure that our students receive a level of education which is evidence based, appropriate and up-to-date.

 Check out some of the team